EasonHu2022/QUASARTS/README.md

 # Installation #
 ## Windows

-Open a terminal and cd into project/QUASARTS directory.
+Open the project folder in Visual Studio.

+In Visual Studio, open the Terminal/PowerShell view and cd to the QUASARTS/project/QUASARTS directory.

 ### To compile:
+In the Terminal/PowerShell prompt:

 `./premake5 vs*`

 where * is your Visual Studio version, e.g., `./premake5 vs2022`.

-Build the generated QUASARTS solution.
+Build the resulting QUASARTS solution.

 ### To run:
-Open the QUASARTS solution.
+Open the QUASARTS solution in Visual Studio.

 Set the Editor project as the startup project and run.